 Olivia broke the silence in the room.
 “Boys, your father and I considered putting the money in a trust for when each of you turned forty, but ultimately decided to release it while you’re younger and can spend it.”

-Olivia said, “Good.
+Olivia nodded.
+“Good.
 We have enough money to take care of ourselves and families.
 We were lucky, and he was a remarkable husband and father to do this for us.
 Please continue, Mr. Rattenbury.”

 “As always, you’re a shining example of grace, Mrs. Glass.
 Yes, to continue, the next discussion includes the law practice Ben owned, along with his two colleagues, Mr. Jason Wittleton and Ms. Nora Davis.
 For those who are unaware, Ben had sixty percent ownership in the law practice, and his two partners each owned twenty percent.
 They are minority owners but are comfortable abiding by the terms set forth in this will regarding Ben’s interests.
 Ben had been transitioning the firm to his eldest son Teddy with plans to transfer the daily administration by the beginning of the new year.
 Should Teddy continue to assume full responsibility for the daily administration of the firm, he will represent the sixty percent majority of the Glass family’s share, making the firm’s decisions; however, he should divide any of the firm’s profits among all five children.
 Given Teddy will handle the running of the firm, he will inherit twenty percent and the remaining four sons will each inherit ten percent, disbursed annually by the firm’s accountant.
 Should Teddy decide not to keep leadership, the first right of purchase goes equally to the two co-partners.
-Ben felt strongly the firm should stay in the family, but he recognized circumstances could change and he wanted provisions in either case.
+Ben hoped the firm would stay in the family, but he recognized circumstances could change and he wanted provisions in either case.
 Do you have any questions?”

 Matt spoke up, clearing his throat and puffing his chest.
 “Since I handle the accounting for the firm, I can explain any details you need.
 But I’ve got this one in the bag.
 I’ve already spoken with Mr. Wittleton and Ms. Davis and they understand we need time to process and decide on any changes.”
 His hands moved as he talked, his excitement and pride fighting for the top dawg trophy.
 “They trust me to handle daily operations.
 We’ve been paying profits from the firm on an annual basis, usually in February.
 It’s a minor adjustment if we’re only changing the percentages and not selling.
 We’re golden.”